Types of Orthodontic Emergencies and How to Handle Them

 If you are not having difficulty breathing, there is a good probability that the appliance will move through your digestive system without producing any issues related to your health.
 It is a good idea to call your orthodontist and let them know that you have swallowed the device so that they can schedule an appointment for you to come in and obtain a new one.

-7. Broken Retainer
+Broken Retainer

 The sound of a crushed retainer will stay with you for a long time!
 After you have recovered from the first shock of discovering that your retainer has been broken, the first thing you should do is examine it.

-If the device is not already disassembled, try it on your teeth to determine how well it fits.
+If the device was not disassembled, try it on your teeth to determine how well it fits.
 You may have only bent the retainer out of shape rather than breaking it entirely, which would be the greatest possible outcome.
 If the retainer is really wiggly, you should look for an orthodontist so that you can acquire a replacement retainer.

 Needing an orthodontic appointment?